NicholasThrom/ts-express-empty/style-guide.md

 This is the general use-case for jsdoc `@annotations` but unfortunately not all useful adjectives are supported.

-Adjectives should be added in a comma and newline seperated list at the top of the documentation.
+Adjectives should be added in a comma and newline separated list at the top of the documentation.

 Each adjective should be lowercase and bold.